calroc/Thun/docs/reference/bool.md

 ## bool

-Basis Function Combinator
+Basis Function

-bool(x) -\> bool

-Returns True when the argument x is true, False otherwise.
-The builtins True and False are the only two instances of the class bool.
-The class bool is a subclass of the class int, and cannot be subclassed.

-Gentzen diagram.

-### Definition

-if not basis.

-### Derivation

-if not basis.

-### Source

-if basis
+Convert the item on the top of the stack to a Boolean value.

 ### Discussion

-Lorem ipsum.
+For integers 0 is `false` and any other number is `true`; for lists the empty list is `false` and all other lists are `true`.

 ### Crosslinks

-Lorem ipsum.
+[not]